We take care of injured workers' mental health

 About Dr. Montañez

-Dr. Idalia Montañez Miranda is a clinical psychologist licensed to practice in Washington state and Florida.
+Dr. Idalia Montañez is a Spanish-speaking clinical psychologist licensed to practice in Washington state and Florida.